Hudson v. Michigan: Background

 On the afternoon of August 27, 1998, Officer Jamal Good and six other Detroit police officers arrived at the residence of Booker T. Hudson to execute a warrant authorizing a search of Hudson's home for drugs and firearms.
-Several officers shouted "police, search warrant," but then as was Officer Good's policy in drug cases, waited only "three to five seconds" before entering Hudson's home through the unlocked front door.
+Several officers shouted "police, search warrant," but then, as was Officer Good's policy in drug cases, they waited only "three to five seconds" before entering Hudson's home through the unlocked front door.

 Immediately upon entering, the officers found Hudson sitting on a chair in the living room while numerous other individuals were running about the house.
 In the ensuing search, the police found five rocks of crack cocaine weighing less than 25 g inside Hudson's pants pockets.
-In addition, a plastic bag containing 23 individual baggies of crack and a loaded revolver were found on the chair upon which Hudson was sitting and a plastic bag containing 24 individual baggies of cocaine was found on the living room coffee table.
+In addition, a plastic bag containing 23 individual baggies of crack and a loaded revolver were found on the chair upon which Hudson was sitting, and a plastic bag containing 24 individual baggies of cocaine was found on the living room coffee table.